aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    - Email: **aduser1@azurehol1390.onmicrosoft.com**
    - Password: **Pa55w.rd1234**

-   > **Note**  If you're not asked to subscribe, you might have to unsubscribe from a previous suscription.
+   > **Note**  If you're not asked to subscribe, you might have to unsubscribe from a previous subscription.

 8. In the list of applications, double-click **Command Prompt**, when prompted, provide the password of the **aduser1** account, and verify a **Command Prompt** window opens successfully.
 9. In the upper left corner of the **Command Prompt** window, right-click the **Command Prompt** icon and, in the drop-down menu, select **Properties**.
 10. In the **Command Prompt Properties** dialog box, select the **Font** tab, modify the size and font settings, and select **OK**.
 11. From the **Command Prompt** window, type **logoff** and press the **Enter** key to sign out from the Remote Desktop session.
-12. Within the Remote Desktop session to **az140-cl-vm11**, in the **Remote Desktop** client window, in the list of applications, double-click **SessionDesktop** under az140-21-ws1 and verify that it launches a Remote Desktop session.
+12. Within the Remote Desktop session to **az140-cl-vm11**, provide **Remote Desktop** client window, in the list of applications, double-click **SessionDesktop** under az140-21-ws1 and verify that it launches a Remote Desktop session.
 13. Within the **SessionDesktop** session, right-click **Start**, in the right-click menu, select **Run**, in the **Run** dialog box, in the **Open** text box, type **cmd** and select **OK** to launch a **Command Prompt** window:
 14. Verify that the **Command Prompt** window settings match those you configured earlier in this task.
 15. Within the **SessionDesktop** session, minimize all windows, right-click the desktop, in the right-click menu, select **New** and, in the cascading menu, select **Shortcut**.